picsolab/ActAttn/README.md

 Ali Mert Ertugrul, Yu-Ru Lin, Wen-Ting Chung, Muheng Yan, Ang Li.
 Activism via attention: interpretable spatiotemporal learning to forecast protest activities.
 EPJ Data Science 8.1 (2019): 5.

+## Citation

+If you use any of the resources provided on this page, please cite the following paper:

 ```
 @article{ertugrul2019ActAttn,
   title={Activism via attention: interpretable spatiotemporal learning to forecast protest activities},